mkermani144/docs/samba/install.md

 Downloading samba
 ----
-You can download latest stable release of samba from [samba website](https://www.samba.org/).
+You can download latest stable release of samba (currently 4.4.5) from [samba website](https://www.samba.org/).

 Installing dependencies
 ----